Rouge

 After the harvest, the grapes are receipted at the winery and put into thermoregulated stainless steel tank for a total maceration of 12 days.
 Followed regularly throughout the fermentation, incorporating some pumping and pigeage.
 At the moment of pressing, the press and drop juices of each cuvee are assembled and withdrawn for malolactic fermentation on fine lees.
 The wines are then aged in stainless tank for 8 months and blended together (20 % Pinot Noir, 40% Trousseau and 40% Poulsard) before light filtration and bottling.

+Having endured the nights at the beginning of April, we were spared from the effects of the frost.
 A budburst on 13 April and flowering on 23 May promised an early harvest.
 June saw more than 150 mm of rainfall, allowing the marl soils to build up some healthy reserves to cope with the hot summer weather.

+The harvest was running from 16 August to 15 September.
 The grapes destined for the Crémant du Jura opened the show on 16 August, being the earliest date on record at the estate.
 This decision paid off as the balance of acidity was in line with what we were looking for.
 For our other Jura appellations, a generous rainfall on the weekend of 20 August allowed the vines to finish ripening in the best conditions.

 The excellent health of the grapes allowed us to prolong the harvest until mid-September, with the opportunity to boost the maturity of the reds to their best polyphenolic potential, particularly for the Pinot Noir grapes, creating powerful, full-bodied wines.
+The white Chardonnays and Savagnins express floral aromas with a perfectly balanced mineral structure.